metreeca/java/docs/tutorials/publishing-jsonld-apis.md

 the [Product](https://demo.metreeca.com/self/#endpoint=https://demo.metreeca.com/toys/sparql&collection=https://demo.metreeca.com/toys/terms#Product)
 catalog.

-You may try out the examples using your favorite API testing tool or working from the command line with toos like `curl` or `wget`.
+You may try out the examples using your favorite API testing tool or working from the command line with tools like `curl` or `wget`.

 A Maven project with the code for the complete sample app is available